Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     <https://jsonargparse.readthedocs.io/en/stable/#jsonargparse.core.ArgumentParser.link_arguments>`_.

-Variable interpolation
+Variable Interpolation
 ^^^^^^^^^^^^^^^^^^^^^^

-The linking of arguments is intended for things which are meant to be non-configurable.
+The linking of arguments is intended for things that are meant to be non-configurable.
 This improves the CLI user experience since it avoids the need for providing more parameters.
 A related concept is variable interpolation which in contrast keeps things being configurable.

-The yaml standard defines anchors and aliases which is a way reuse content in multiple places of the yaml.
+The YAML standard defines anchors and aliases which is a way to reuse the content in multiple places of the YAML.
 This is supported in the ``LightningCLI`` though it has limitations.
 Support for OmegaConf's more powerful `variable interpolation <https://omegaconf.readthedocs.io/en/2.1_branch/usage.html#variable-interpolation>`__ will be available out of the box if this package is installed.
 To install it run :code:`pip install omegaconf`.
 Then to enable the use